tonai/Lightning-talks/JavaScript/04_Best-practices-and-modules.md

 * [Idiomatic JavaScript](https://github.com/rwaldron/idiomatic.js)
 * ...

-But they don't agree to the same rules...
+But they don't all agree to the same rules...

 Example for identation :
 * Google, npm, Node.js and Idiomatic recommend to use 2 spaces.